 3wcws_logo

-NNEDV hosted the 2nd World Conference of Women’s Shelters outside of Washington, DC in March of 2012.
-Over 1,400 individuals attended from 84 countries to connect, share, and learn about violence against women issues that cut across the globe and responses that can prevent and end gender-based violence.
+NNEDV hosted the 2nd World Conference of Women’s Shelters outside of Washington, DC, in March 2012.
+More than 1,400 individuals attended from 84 countries to connect, share, and learn about violence against women-related issues that cut across the globe and responses that can prevent and end gender-based violence.
 Geared directly to service providers and on-the-ground practitioners, the World Conference provides a unique space for practice-based experiential information sharing.

-“The energy in the conference was palpable,” said Cindy Southworth, Vice President of Technology and Innovation at NNEDV.
+“The energy in the conference was palpable,” said Cindy Southworth, NNEDV Vice President of Technology and Innovation.
 “It was extraordinary to be able to connect with advocates from all corners of the earth, who are on the front lines of this lifesaving movement.”

 “Today is Human Rights Day – a time to recognize that women facing violence cannot exercise their rights in any sphere,” said Gandy.
 “The 3rd World Conference will help us build on our global momentum to free our world of gender-based violence.”